 And I hope it’s for the better.
 For me, that “thing” was a person, who is now my husband.

 What if you’re abroad and not feeling it?
-Well, even if one aspect of your new life abroad disappoints you, other parts will be life-changing and amazing on a multitude of levels.
-Even if you don’t immediately love a new place, that can change with time.
+Well, even if one aspect of your new life abroad disappoints you, other parts will be life-changing and impactful on a multitude of levels even if you don’t realize it at the time.
+If moving abroad wasn’t your choice, there are ways to make the best of it.
+If you don’t immediately love a new place, that can change with time.
 You can change it.

-The more you put yourself out there and open your eyes to what’s around you, it’s easier to find those life-changing and amazing parts that maybe you didn’t see at first.
+The more you put yourself out there and open your eyes to what’s around you, it’s easier to find those life-changing parts that maybe you didn’t see at first.

 When moving abroad, consider the following: